-Consider mixing together some diced ham, bread cubes, chopped tomatoes, seasonings and cheese for the simplest of stuffings (this is best in the halved version of stuffed peppers, explained in the Hot To Cut It section below).
-Similarly, an omelette mixture (eggs and any fillings you’d like) will cook in a halved pepper in the time it takes the pepper to soften.
-Here’s just such an eggy stuffed pepper recipe from my friends over at Produce for Kids.
+Consider mixing together some diced ham, bread cubes, chopped tomatoes, seasonings, and cheese for the simplest of stuffings (this is best in the halved version of stuffed peppers, explained in the Hot To Cut It section below).
+Similarly, an omelet mixture (eggs and any fillings you’d like) will cook in a halved pepper in the time it takes the pepper to soften.
+Here’s just such an eggy stuffed pepper recipe from my friends over at Healthy Family Project.

 One thing that is more difficult to add raw to a stuffed pepper is an uncooked carbohydrate.
-Regular Rice or pasta will not cook properly inside the pepper.
-Although, if you’re making your stuffed peppers in a slow cooker (something I’ve never done and so don’t have any advice on) I’ve seen stuffed pepper recipes that use uncooked couscous and some that use uncooked instant rice.
+Regular rice or pasta will not cook properly inside the pepper.
+Although, if you’re making your stuffed peppers in a slow cooker (something I’ve never done and so don’t have any advice on) I’ve seen stuffed pepper recipes that use uncooked couscous or other uncooked grains.